 With Mobile Forms you can use Conditional Logic instead.
 Conditional Logic allows you to set up your form to only show question 3 IF the answer to question 2 is B.

-For example, if question 2 asks whether or not a part is operational, and a user selects “yes” than no further data may be needed; but if he selects “no,” then another question might appear to request that he take a picture of the problem or submit additional information about why it is not operational.
+For example, if question 2 asks whether or not a part is operational, and a user selects “yes” than no further data may be needed; but if he selects “no”, then another question might appear to request that he take a picture of the problem or submit additional information about why it is not operational.

 2. Eliminate “Skipped” or Unanswered Questions.

 One of the biggest problems with paperwork is that there is no way to ensure your team collects the right information, or all of the required information, while on site.
 All too often paperwork comes back incomplete, incorrect, or never comes back at all.
 Which creates a problem when your data needs to tell the full story, consistently.

 Mobile forms help eliminate those problems.
-It’s easy to mark a form field “required,” which will prevent your team from submitting a mobile form without completing the field.
+It’s easy to mark a form field “required,” which will prevent your team members from submitting a mobile form without completing the field.
 Forms can also be time- and geo-stamped, so you know where and when your service team fills them out.